JTafej/24-25-Programming/Unit 1 Day 3.md

 ## September 5th, 2024!
 If, Else, and Elif are called conditionals.
 The program will run differently based on which condition the user selects.

-Add multiple steps for introducing if else elif statements today.